NeiruBugz/NeiruBugz/README.md

 # Hello 👋

-My name is Nail and I'm a JavaScript engineer.
-I'm building complex web-services and highly-usable interfaces
+My name is Nail and I'm a JavaScript engineer, developing complex web-services and highly-usable interfaces

 # My tech-stack:
 * React